JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 Application Viability Appraisal relied upon by the FVA is based on 'with grant funding' -> so review mechanisms and prospect of reduced discounted market rents will be affected if grant funding is not allocated.

-S106 applies an 'Affordable Housing Cap' (pg 9) and maximum limit to the level of affordable housing provision (See definition 'Affordable Housing Provision' on page 8) and also para 2.1 page 132.
+The S106 agreement applies an 'Affordable Housing Cap' (pg 9) and maximum limit to the level of affordable housing provision (See definition 'Affordable Housing Provision' on page 8) and also para 2.1 page 132.
 This is not mentioned in the OR and is contrary to policy 3.12 of the LP which requires the maximum viable amount of affordable housing.

 Officer's Report says nothing about an upper limit being applied to the review mechanism, it just says that any uplift identified by the review would have the 'aim of getting closer to a policy compliant level' (405).
 Elsewhere in the OR, it says that the review will be conducted in accordance with the Development Viability SPD, which itself applies no such upper limit.